 The regulatory environment module comprises of a two hour lecture per week with the class of 24 students.
 Within this class the students explore information pertaining to wood machining regulations, safe work practices, and workplace safety legislation, and aims to promote a safe work culture.
 A student-centred learning approach was introduced in this module allowing students construct their own knowledge, which was facilitated by the lecturer (Rogers, 2002).
-Gibbs (1992) stated that student centred learning, "gives students greater autonomy and control over choice of subject matter, learning methods and pace of study" (Gibbs, 1992, p.23).
+Gibbs (1992) stated that student centred learning, "gives students greater autonomy and control over choice of subject matter, learning methods and pace of study" (Gibbs, 1992, p.
+23).
 In addition to this constructivist approach to teaching, a blended learning environment was created which accommodated students learning styles.
-Blended learning is commonly defined as an integration of traditional face-to-face and online approaches to instruction (Garrison & Kanuka, 2004; Graham, 2006; MacDonald, 2008).
+Blended learning is commonly defined as an integration of traditional face-to-face and online approaches to instruction (Garrison and Kanuka, 2004: Graham, 2006: MacDonald, 2008).
+As described by Garrison and Kanuka (2004) blended learning is not just about finding the right mix of technologies or increasing access to learning, blended learning inherently is about rethinking and redesigning the teaching and learning relationship.

 This blended learning environment consisted of theory lectures using PowerPoint presentations including a series of embedded videos and lecture notes that consisted of tasks that the students completed during the lecture, which aimed to cater for students differing learning styles.
 In addition to the lecture the students were also required to submit assignments and partake in asynchronous discussions within the college's virtual learning environment (VLE) 'Blackboard'.
 The VLE provided the student with links to additional information on the content discussed within the lecture as well as providing links to related websites and YouTube videos.
 Students could also recommend literature or multimedia resources that they encountered while constructing their own knowledge and share this information with their peers.
-The VLE was also used as a way of hosting a series of reusable learning objects (RLOs) which were designed to provide students with just-in-time learning in relation to wood machining regulations and best work practices.
+The VLE was also used as a way of hosting a series of reusable learning objects (RLOs) which were designed to provide students with justin-time learning in relation to wood machining regulations and best work practices.
 RLOs are any digital resource that can be reused to support Web-based learning.
-These are small, 'bite-sized' chunks of eLearning, focussing on a particular narrow topic (Valderrama, Ocana, & Sheremetov, 2005).
+These are small, 'bite-sized' chunks of eLearning, focussing on a particular narrow topic (Valderrama et al., 2005).
 RLOs are extremely important in producing diverse educational contexts for online users (Kurubacak, 2007), however, their inclusion requires a shift in how content is designed developed and published.
-Pedagogical principles of teaching and supporting students' learning must be employed in the design and development of RLOs.
+Pedagogical principles of teaching and supporting students learning must be employed in the design and development of RLOs (see Section 2.2 for details relating to their design for this project).
 This module was assessed using summative and formative assessments, these consisted of a 90% summative end of semester assessment, and 10% formative assessment of short assignments and discussions within the VLE, and the completion of the RLO assessments.